big-unibo/smarter/README.md

 This repository contains the implementation of the following research paper:

-- Baiardi Alex, Francia Matteo, Golfarelli Matteo, and Pasini Manuele.
+- Baiardi Alex, Francia Matteo, Golfarelli Matteo, Pasini Manuele, and Alessandro Papadoupolos.
 "Prescriptive Watering: Data-Driven Optimization of Water Consumption in Kiwifruit Orchards".
 Submitted to **Computers and Electronics in Agriculture** (2025)

 ## Repository Description